 They continue to hunt for a restaurant with quick, efficient service.
 Jami leads the desperate hunt for an efficient restaurant to get him a meal in under forty minutes.

-I hardly see you.
+I hardly see you anymore.

 Wasn't my choice.
-Just popped up.
+Meeting just popped up.

 They walk by a Mexican restaurant.
 A line up at the door.